 Downsizing your home for retirement: where to begin

-Have you been thinking about downsizing your home, but are unsure what that means, if you’re ready and whether you should take the plunge?
-Read on as we help you make sense of this life-changing decision that can reap so many benefits as you move into a more relaxed and carefree stage of your life.
+Have you been thinking about downsizing your home?
+We help you make sense of this life-changing decision that can reap so many benefits as you move into a more relaxed and carefree stage of your life.

-Downsizing is moving out of your home and into a smaller one that is better suited to your needs as you get older.
+Downsizing is moving out of your home and into a smaller one that is better suited to your needs and retirement lifestyle as you get older.
 But remember that this will differ according to individual needs.
-So it’s important to consider your lifestyle, wants and needs when looking at your downsizing options.
+People downsize for many reasons, so it’s important to consider your lifestyle, wants, needs and finances when looking at your downsizing options.

 Think about things like…

-- Do you still want a garden, or are you anything but a green thumb?
+- Do you still want a garden like at your current location, or are you anything but a green thumb?

 - Do you want a community of like-minded people close by?